 Never the less, I studied Food Science and Nutrition in college as a premed degree.
 Shortly after graduating with my Bachelor of Science degree, I was married and became pregnant so I decided to take a year off to have our child.
 That plan turned in to three more children and 16 years of being fortunate enough to be a stay-at-home-parent.
 In that time, I continued my education via outreach programs and self study in the fields of gardening and food preservation, nutrition, emotional health, women’s studies and mythology.
 Midlife hit on my 45th birthday and prompted my application to graduate school.
 I never made it back to college, however, as medical school was still beckoning.

 When I look back, I marvel at how everything seemed to fall in place.
-I enthusiastically enrolled to retake the required college courses.
+I enthusiastically enrolled to retake the required college courses to begin studies as a naturopathic medical doctor.
 Learning was much different the second time around.
 My age and experience had provided a thirst for knowledge and a dedication for understanding that I am grateful for to this day.
 In the fall of 2008, I entered the medical school program at the Southwest College of Naturopathic Medicine (SCNM).
 I chose to concentrate in women’s medicine and in the spring of 2012, I graduated with a GPA of 3.78, then studied for and passed my board exams that fall.

 The four years of naturopathic medical training, included the basic medical courses common to all medical schools, in addition to Environmental Medicine; Traditional Chinese Medicine and Acupuncture; Botanical (Herbal) Medicine; Nutritional Medicine; Homeopathy; Hydrotherapy; Physical Therapy; Intravenous and Injection Therapy, Minor Surgery, Pharmacology and clinical rounds.
 Click here to compare the naturopathic curriculum with allopathic medical training.